RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/service-visualizing-monitoring.md

 Let's create a default set of **virtual services** which will direct all traffic to the `reviews:v1` service version:

-`oc create -f cloud-native-workshop-v2m3-labs/virtual-service-all-v1.yaml`
+`oc create -f cloud-native-workshop-v2m3-labs/istio/virtual-service-all-v1.yaml`

 You can see this default set of **virtual services** with:

 `oc get virtualservices -o yaml`

-There are default routing rules for each service, such as the one that forces all traffic to the `v1` version of the `reviews` service:
+There are default **virtual services** for each service, such as the one that forces all traffic to the `v1` version of the `reviews` service:

 `oc get virtualservices/reviews -o yaml`